 - Hyperactivity, sleep difficulties

 - Mood changes

 If the student seems excessively sleepy or lacking in energy during the day, parents should be informed.

 Many people with epilepsy also have “subclinical” epileptiform activity in the brain in-between seizures.
-This is abnormal electrical activity, but not enough to generate a seizure, but this abnormal activity can also attribute to learning difficulties.
+This is abnormal electrical activity, but not enough to generate a seizure, but this abnormal activity can also have effects and attribute to learning difficulties.

 If seizures are causes by some underlying condition of the brain – even minor – this may involve the area of the brain associated with memory, or may change the way the brain handles information.

 Epilepsy is a chronic disorder and may have similar effects on children as would other chronic diseases.